Advanced Host Integration

 Register the provider in bootstrap/providers.php.

-Core ships no php artisan dbflow:sync command.
-Wrap SyncWorkflowDefinitions in your own deploy step or Artisan command.
+Core ships php artisan dbflow:sync and php artisan dbflow:validate.
+You may also call SyncWorkflowDefinitions from a deploy hook or custom Artisan command.

 use DbflowLabs\Core\Actions\SyncWorkflowDefinitions;